The Obstacle Course

 - Facilitating the brainstorming session as a whole-class activity, giving the groups more ideas to choose from.

-- Sharing ideas for obstacle course games or ways of using motor and sensors
+- Sharing ideas for obstacle course games or different ways of using motors and sensors

-This project is designed so that every student or team can have a unique solution.
+This project is designed so that every pupil or team can have a unique solution.

-Here's an idea you can use to inspire your students' design process.
+Here is an idea that you could use to inspire your pupils' design process.

 Science Data Tips